Hello ladies and gents,

-Events DJs are trained or have experience in adapting to what the client needs for that very specific type of event, and for that specific time period of the event.
+Events and wedding DJs are trained or have experience in adapting to what the client needs for that very specific type of event, and for that specific time period of the event.

 Note, I am not saying not to hire a club DJ; rather, my intention is for you to be aware of the difference between them.

 Think of it this way, if you are a chef, and you have one prospective employee that can wash, cut/prep, and plate dishes; and another one that can only cut/prep… Who would you hire?
 The answer is, you hire what you need.